NadavCarmel/defects_detection/README.md

    also, this code estimates a 'model': the mean and variance of the defected pixels, and of the normal pixels, and averages that over all images pairs. it saves those statistics to ./results/model.pkl.
-4. at inference, run ./src/inference.py to predict the defects in the images. it will load the 'model' and the images and compute, per each pixel in each 'err' array, weather it is more likely it was drawn from a defected distribution of from a non-defected distribution. it will return the binary defects map.
+4. at inference, run ./src/inference.py to predict the defects in the images. it will load the 'model' and the images and compute, per each pixel in each 'err' array, whether it is more likely it was drawn from a defected distribution or from a non-defected distribution. it will return the binary defects map.